 The Park Street Business Improvement Area (BIA) was first formed in 1981 and is managed by the Downtown Alameda Business Association.
 The Downtown Association serves as a support network and advocate for businesses operating in the Historic Park Street Business Improvement Area.

-The Downtown Alameda Business Association offers numerous benefits and keeps business owners on top of important, ever-changing issues and trends in the community and local marketplace.
+The Downtown Alameda Business Association offers numerous benefits and keeps business owners informed of important issues and trends in the community and local marketplace.
 The Downtown Association is overseen by a Board of Directors and an executive director who strive to promote a healthy retail/service climate as well as a district that is aesthetically pleasing and clean.

 Businesses located within the Park Street BIA boundaries pay an annual assessment in combination with their license fee.
 You can contact the City of Alameda or the Downtown Association Office to learn more about BIA fees and benefits.